Imagine you’re about to deliver an important speech.

 And while a blog post is one-directional, it still has the same effect.

-For this reason, asking questions is extremely powerful, especially when they’re emotionally relevant to your audience.
+For this reason, asking questions is extremely powerful, especially when they’re emotionally relevant to your audience to grow an online business.

 Check out this recent example from Copyblogger.com: